 Are your individuals verbal?
 Are they able to carry on a give and take two-way conversation (albeit simple, perhaps) with another?
 Can they be “reasoned” with?

-When beginning to actually learn how to read using the very basic emergent literacy materials, all of my students needed to possess 1.) relatively good eyesight (though this is technically not necessary as individuals who are unable to see can acquire literacy through Braille means) and 2.) an ability to carry on a two way (give and take) verbal conversation, being a little above the Piagetian Group Monologue Behavioral Developmental level [also referred to as the “parallel play behavior level”](M.A. [mental age] somewhere around 3.0 - 3.5).
+When beginning to actually learn how to read using the very basic emergent literacy materials, all of my students needed to possess 1.) relatively good eyesight (though this is technically not necessary as individuals who are unable to see can acquire literacy through Braille means) and 2.) an ability to carry on a two way (give and take) verbal conversation (or can do so with sign language, or any other adaptive means through the use of computers and other electronic means), being a little above the Piagetian Group Monologue Behavioral Developmental level [also referred to as the “parallel play behavior level”](M.A. [mental age] somewhere around 3.0 - 3.5).

 Being able to carry on a two-way conversation, give and take, is at about a 3 year old mental age developmental level.
 It is considered to be just above the Piagetian Parallel Play or Group Monologue behavioral level.
 Let me explain: Imagine, if you will, being at a preschool nursery school session with 3 year olds, and there are 3 three year olds sitting on the floor seemingly talking to each other, while playing with their favorite toys.
 And the first one says, “My daddy is a fireman and yesterday he went to a fire to put it out.”
 And the second one says, “Last night mommy and I made a chocolate cake and I got to help her mix all the stuff in a bowl,” and the third one says, “This morning I put on my favorite dress with the shoes that match and I did it all by myself.”
 And the first one says, “The fire was a big one and my daddy helped some kids and a little old lady get out of a building, and he’s a hero.”
 And the second one says, “And I got to lick the bowl when we were done putting the cake dough into the pan.”
 And the third one says, “I even got matching barrettes and hair ties to match my dress.”
 The reason I am relaying this to you is that the developmental levels these hypothetical children are displaying can be seen as very similar perhaps to some of our more conversant adults who may on the surface be able to carry on a conversation, but after a few moments you begin the realize that the conversation is basically one way and they have not heard a word that you’ve said while being only focused on what they have been telling you; not quite like echolalia, but somewhat close: they can talk your ear off and yet have no idea what you’ve said in the process.
 This is a preliterate developmental stage.